freenas/freenas-docs/userguide/snippets/x_rails.rst

    :width: 35%

-Install a spring on the silver posts in the side of each rail.
+If not already present, install a spring on the silver posts in the side of each rail.

 .. figure:: images/tn_x_spring.png